Fab-in-a-Box 3D Printed Dice: Exploration – SCOPES-DF

 3D printer

-For older or more advanced learners, this activity could be run iteratively, with learners printing two or more designs to experiment with different weights and weight distributions (infills) and design features (proud versus engraved designs, rounded corners, etc.)
+For older or more advanced learners, this activity could be run iteratively, with learners printing two or more designs to experiment with different weights and weight distributions (infills) and design features (proud versus engraved designs, rounded corners, etc.).

-Math/science tie-in: probability studies can be run on the dice between rounds to test whether their designs artificially cause certain results to surface more than others.
+Probability studies can be run on the dice between rounds to test whether their designs artificially cause certain results to surface more than others.

 Exploration: Gamifying Geometry